 A1 municipal branch does not apply EVATM to its performance evaluation of its subordinate outlets and employees.
 Its application of EVATM is only to meet the requirements of the Inner Mongolia provincial branch.
 A manager pointed out that the A1 municipal branch does not implement the EVATM metric and mainly evaluates its subordinate outlets through deposit, loan, and profit.
 An employee of the A1 municipal branch pointed out that most employees do not understand EVATM and think it is too complicated.
 Financial personnel believed that the calculation of EVATM in the A1 municipal branch lacks consistent standards, and for non-financial personnel, it is difficult to understand the meaning of EVATM.
-Consequently, the A1 municipal branch does not use the EVATM is not used in the performance evaluation of the A1 municipal branch, it has little impact on its various decisions.
+Consequently, the A1 municipal branch does not use the EVATM indicator for the performance evaluation of its subordinate outlets and employees.
+As EVATM is not used in the performance evaluation of the A1 municipal branch, it has little impact on its various decisions.
 However, the A1 municipal branch does calculate EVATM and reports it to the Inner Mongolia provincial branch.
 Generally, as long as the A1 municipal branch can meet the deposit, loan, and profit indicators, it can meet the requirements of the Inner Mongolia provincial branch for its EVATM.

-Therefore, the EVA[TM] indicator has yet to form its culture in the A1 municipal branch, has not integrated into the performance evaluation system of its subordinate outlets, and has no critical impact on their decision-making.
+Therefore, the EVATM indicator has yet to form its culture in the A1 municipal branch, has not integrated into the performance evaluation system of its subordinate outlets, and has no critical impact on their decision-making.